pluckas/astro-transit-support/README.md

 The application also provides sunset, nautical twilight, sunrise, and moon illumination information for the selected date.

+## Disclaimer
+Calculations are provided for general planning purposes only and may not be exact.
+Users should verify critical information independently.

 ## Data source

 This application has made use of the SIMBAD database, operated at CDS, Strasbourg, France.